hdsu-bioquant/r4sc2024/index.md

 # Course R for single-cell analysis (R4SC 2024)

-Welcome to the **R for single-cell analzsis** This workshop is meant for individuals with little previous knowledge R.
+Welcome to the **R for single-cell analysis** This workshop is meant for individuals with little previous knowledge R.

 The course will run over 2 days **(Thursday, 27.06 and Friday, 28.06)** from 9am - 12am and 2pm - 5pm.